inet-retman/python_examples/Closed End Funds - Corporate Actions Calculators/README.md

 ```
 ## tender_offer_opportunity.py

-This script runs and prints out a summary of what the expected PnL and remaining shares would be if a closed end fund tender offer corporate action was conducted based on acquiring shares at the given market price, NAV, and pro-rata.
+This script runs and prints out a summary of what the expected PnL and remaining shares would be if a closed end fund tender offer corporate action was conducted based on acquiring shares at the given market price, NAV, and pro-rata, and the remaining shares not repurchased were sold at the market price.

 The user must edit the script to input the values for